 - 6. Correctly classify a modelling problem as a physically-based, data-driven, or hybrid

-- River Basin Modelling Required Learning Objectives
+- River Basin Modelling Required Upon completion, the participant should be able to:

 - Understand and explain the multi-purpose nature of river basins and approaches for their integrated planning and management.